isomerpages/mlaw-acd/_regulated-dealers/4-resources.md

 #### 6. Sample forms for CDD and ECDD

-Regulated Dealers are required to keep records of the customer due diligence (CDD) and enhanced customer due diligence (ECDD) performed.
+Regulated Dealers are required to keep records of the customer due diligence ("**CDD**") and enhanced customer due diligence ("**ECDD**") performed.
 The following sample forms are extracted from the Guidelines and available in Microsoft Word document format for ease of editing.

 <style type="text/css">
 .tg  {border-collapse:collapse;border-spacing:0;}